Bulgaria rising: Can a growing startup movement reinvent the country’s economy?

-Facing the uncertainty of life in post-Soviet Bulgaria, 18-year-old Vladi Davchev moved to the United States in the late 1990s to pursue his education and dreams of working in the stock market.
-But after several disenchanting years, he decided to return to the nation’s capital city of Sofia and pursue his entrepreneurial ambitions in the country’s capitol.
+Facing the uncertainty of life in post-Soviet Bulgaria, 18-year-old Vladimir Davchev moved to the United States in the late 1990s to pursue his education and dreams of working in the stock market.
+But after several disenchanting years, he decided to return to Sofia and pursue his entrepreneurial ambitions in the country’s capitol.

-There wasn’t much of a startup community or funding in Sofia at the time, but that didn’t stop him from co-founding a company more than a decade ago that would evolve into BGmenu, an online food delivery startup.
-To his pleasant surprise, as BGmenu took shape and grew over the next few years, so did a striving startup scene with the emergence of local venture funds, incubators, co-working spaces, and growing entrepreneurial spirit.
+There wasn’t much of a startup community in Sofia more than a decade ago, but that didn’t stop him from co-founding a company that would evolve into online food delivery startup BGmenu.
+To his pleasant surprise, as BGmenu took shape and grew over the next few years, so did a striving startup scene, complete with the emergence of local venture funds, incubators, coworking spaces, and a growing entrepreneurial spirit.

-It was this startup community that cheered the loudest when BGmenu announced in February it had been acquired for almost $13 million by Romania-based Takeaway.com.
-Not only was it a big win for a Bulgarian startup, it was also the first exit from the portfolio of Sofia-based venture capital fund Launchub Ventures which was founded in 2012 and provided critical seed funding.
+It was this startup community that cheered the loudest when BGmenu announced in February it had been acquired for almost $13 million by Netherlands-based Takeaway.com.
+Not only was it a big win for a Bulgarian startup, it was also the first exit from the portfolio of Sofia-based venture capital fund Launchub Ventures, which was founded in 2012 and had provided critical seed funding.

 “There are very few investors here who understand that a business that is losing money could still have a very bright future,” Davchev said.
 “But now I think things are very much on the right track.
 There are a lot more people working in the startup ecosystem trying to launch ideas.
 There was nothing like this years ago when we started.”

-That amount may seem like pocket change in Silicon Valley.
-But in this corner of Europe, the exit was seismic.
-It was another milestone for the small but surging Bulgarian tech ecosystem, providing a touch of validation that the noise being made here is more than just hype.
+The $13 million deal may seem like pocket change in Silicon Valley.
+But in this corner of Europe, the exit was seismic and provided a touch of validation that the noise being made here is more than just hype.
 And in its own way, the rise of this startup scene some 6,500 miles from Silicon Valley is part of the larger story of how Europe is trying to transform its economies.

-From Estonia to Portugal, countless regions and countries are trying to establish themselves as solid secondary tech hubs.
-The strategies vary, but often include new regulations favorable to startups, an infusion of public money, and a heavy dose of state-led cheerleading.
-The goal is to leverage historical strengths into startup success that will generate jobs and offer economic hope to younger generations who might otherwise be inclined to depart for the U.S., or bigger European tech hubs such as Berlin, London, and Paris.
+From Estonia to Portugal, countless regions and countries are seeking to establish themselves as solid secondary tech hubs.
+The strategies vary but often include new regulations favorable to startups, an infusion of public money, and a heavy dose of state-led cheerleading.
+The goal is to parlay historical strengths into startup successes that will generate jobs and bring economic hope to younger generations who might otherwise be inclined to head to the U.S. or bigger European tech hubs, such as Berlin, London, and Paris.

-Bulgaria’s arc has followed a similar trajectory, helped by numerous advantages including a strong history of technical excellence, extremely low costs, and a solid outsourcing economy that has attracted big Silicon Valley names.
-That is evolving into a startup scene that saw 210 companies raise $74 million in 2016, up from 20 companies and $4 million in 2012, according to the European Investment Fund.
-While the region still faces challenges such as attracting investment and cultivating entrepreneurial experience, it’s clear that this solid beginning has provided some much-needed optimism.
+Bulgaria’s arc has followed a similar trajectory, helped by numerous advantages, including a strong history of technical excellence, extremely low costs, and a solid outsourcing economy that has attracted big Silicon Valley names.
+The startup scene has evolved to see 210 companies raise $74 million in 2016, up from 20 companies and $4 million in 2012, according to the European Investment Fund.
+While the region still faces significant challenges, such as attracting investment and cultivating entrepreneurial experience, it’s clear that this solid beginning has provided some much-needed optimism.

-“Ten years ago the world perceived Bulgaria as a low-cost India for outsourcing coding talent at best,” said Pavel Ezekiev, who co-founded NEVEQ Capital Partners, one of Southeastern Europe’s first venture capital firm, before leaving to start NEO Ventures last summer.
+“Ten years ago, the world perceived Bulgaria as a low-cost India for outsourcing coding talent at best,” said Pavel Ezekiev, who cofounded NEVEQ Capital Partners, one of Southeastern Europe’s first venture capital firm, before leaving to start NEO Ventures last summer.
 “Five years ago, there wasn’t a startup economy, no new economy.
 Now we’ve actually built something.”

 A hidden gem